24.2: DNA Mutations, Damage, and Repair

 Cellular Stress and DNA Damage Response

-In addition to blocking cell cycle progression, DNA damage sensors also activate DNA repair mechanisms that are specific for the type of damage present.
+In addition to blocking cell cycle progression, DNA damage sensors also activate DNA repair mechanisms that are specific to the type of damage present.
 For example, single-stranded DNA breaks are repaired primarily by Base Excision Repair, bulky DNA adducts and crosslinks are repaired by Nucleotide Excision Repair, and smaller nucleotide mutations, such as alkylation, are repaired by Mismatch Repair.
 Cells also have two primary mechanisms for repairing Double-Strand breaks (DSBs).
 They include Non-Homologous End-Joining (NHEJ) and Homologous Recombination (HR).
 If damage is too extensive to be repaired, apoptotic pathways will be elicited.
 In the following sections, details about the major DNA repair pathways will be given.

 In multicellular organisms, the response to DNA damage can result in two major physiological consequences: (1) Cells can undergo cell cycle arrest, repair the damage, and re-enter the cell cycle, or (2) cells can be targeted for cell death (apoptosis) and removed from the population.
 The cell cycle process is highly conserved and precisely controlled to govern genome duplication and the separation of the genome into the daughter cells.
 The cell cycle consists of four distinct and ordered phases, termed G0/G1 (gap 1), S (DNA synthesis), G2 (gap 2), and M (mitosis).

-The activation of SAC transiently induces cell-cycle arrest by inhibiting the activation of APC/C. To establish and maintain the mitotic checkpoint, the TTK recruits numerous checkpoint proteins to kinetochores during mitosis by phosphorylating its substrates, ensuring adequate chromosome segregation and genomic integrity.
+The activation of SAC transiently induces cell-cycle arrest by inhibiting APC/C activation.
+To establish and maintain the mitotic checkpoint, the TTK recruits numerous checkpoint proteins to kinetochores during mitosis by phosphorylating its substrates, ensuring adequate chromosome segregation and genomic integrity.
 In this way, the genomic instability from chromosome segregation defects is protected by SAC.
 Once the SAC is passed, the APC/C E3 ligase complex stimulates and tags cyclin B and securin for ubiquitin-mediated degradation, thereby initiating mitosis.
 In a word, the checkpoints offer a failsafe mechanism to ensure the genomic integrity from the parental cell to the daughter cell.
 The signal transduction cascade of checkpoint activation ultimately converges on CDK inhibition, indicating that CDK function is a key driver of cell-cycle progression.

 Mismatch Repair